saumier/GLAMhack2020-Culture-inTime/README.md

 Data Sources
 =========================
+Building on existing data sources:
-Building on dataset already integrated into Wikidata: data from Schauspielehaus, Zurich.
+* Dataset already integrated into Wikidata: data from Schauspielehaus, Zurich.
 For reference see: https://www.wikidata.org/wiki/Wikidata:WikiProject_Performing_arts/Reports/Ingesting_Production_Databases_of_the_Performing_Arts
-Using data from Artsdata.ca: pan-Canadian knowledge graph for the performing arts
+* Dataset from Artsdata.ca: pan-Canadian knowledge graph for the performing arts

 Background